 - Locate and read operator's guide. - NEVER carry a passenger on this carrier. - Remove containers from vehicle before fueling. - Secure locking handles using the hairpin clip

-- NEVER sit on cargo bed - ALWAYS pull a load using the trailer hitch or recovery hook.
+- NEVER sit on Cargo bed - ALWAYS pull a load using the trailer hitch or winch.

-SECURE with hairpin clip the release handle
+SECURE with hairpin clip the release handle.